 The Board of Directors annually discusses the Company's efforts to ensure diversity at management levels.
 In this connection, policies, action plans, including specific targets have been prepared.
 Such targets include efforts to increase female representation at management levels in general and the proportion of women at specific management levels.
-This is described in the Maersk Group Sustainability Report, which is part of the Annual Report.
+This is described in the Maersk Group Sustainability Report.

-2.2 Corporate social responsibility
+2.2.
+Corporate social responsibility